These activities involve the EU/EEA OMCL Network only.

 Achievements in 2018

-The 13th annual programme of the MRP/DCP Post-Marketing Surveillance Scheme was carried out in 2017.
-Around 1400 product testing projects were allocated to this programme, which is a significant increase of more than 20% compared with previous years.
+The 14th annual programme of the MRP/DCP Post-Marketing Surveillance Scheme was carried out in 2018.
+Around 1350 product testing projects were allocated to this programme, which is comparable to 2017.
 This underlines the high acceptance of this programme by the Network members.
-The test reports came from 28 different OMCLs.
+The test reports came from 29 different OMCLs.

-For around 3% of the tested materials, findings regarding regulatory issues were identified (e.g. insufficient test method details, labelling issues), and in 2% of cases one or more out-of-specification results were reported.
-Some 9% of the tested products were intended for veterinary use.
-Since 2012, more DCP- than MRP-products have been included in the annual programmes; this trend continued in 2017.
+For around 2% of the tested materials, findings regarding regulatory issues were identified (e.g. insufficient test method details, labelling issues), and in 2.5% of cases one or more out-of-specification results were reported.
+Some 11% of the tested products were intended for veterinary use.
+Since 2012, more DCP- than MRP-products have been included in the annual programmes.

-The corresponding database, meanwhile, holds around 9900 MRP- and DCP-product testing records with contributions from 34 OMCLs (status as at January 2018).
-When the total numbers of tested products marketed in participating member states are compared to the numbers of products reported to have been tested between 2002 and 2017 in each participating member state, it has been calculated that there is an average 9-fold gain for EU/EEA countries.
-This means that by testing one product an average participating member state benefits from the scheme by receiving the testing results for nine marketed products generated by other member states.
+The corresponding internal database, meanwhile, holds around 10.600 MRP- and DCP-product testing records with contributions from 36 OMCLs.
+When the total numbers of tested products marketed in participating member states are compared to the numbers of products reported to have been tested between 2002 and 2018 in each participating member state, it has been calculated that there is an average 10-fold gain for EU/EEA countries.
+This means that by testing one product an average participating member state benefits from the scheme by receiving the testing results for ten marketed products generated by other member states.

-Beyond 2017 the task remains to achieve over time, if possible, a balance between the number of samples sent by an OMCL to another Network member for testing and the number of samples from other participants of the programme accepted by the same OMCL for testing.
-In future programmes strong features of the CAP generics and MRP/DCP testing schemes will be combined to further optimise the testing coverage of generics on the European market.
+Beyond 2018 the task remains to achieve over time, if possible, a balance between the number of samples sent by an OMCL to another Network member for testing and the number of samples from other participants of the programme accepted by the same OMCL for testing.
+Meanwhile strong features of the CAP generics and MRP/DCP testing schemes are combined on a regular basis to further optimise the testing coverage of generics on the European market.
 In addition, in 2018 discussions started to make MRP- and DCP-product-related risk assessment data available via the MRP/DCP product testing database of the Network for better planning of market surveillance activities in the OMCLs.